gatsbyjs/gatsby/docs/blog/2020-03-26-service-relief-project/index.md

 ![Slack messages from that thread](./images/conversation-slack-random.png)

-The response I recieved was incredible.
+The response I received was incredible.
 Folks from every team at Gatsby chimed in with their support and stepping up to contribute.
 Within ten minutes team members purchased a half-dozen domain names for their own local areas and a dedicated Slack channel was created to house our internal discussion.

 > "BTW - It's this stuff that makes me proud to work here!" - Jim Ettig, VP Sales